What Is HbA1c? – Definition, Charts, Target Levels

 Hemoglobin is a type of protein in the red blood cells.
 Its main function is to carry oxygen around your body and deliver it to different tissues.

-The HbA1c, or A1C, test then measures the percentage of red blood cells with glycated hemoglobin.
-When the bond is formed, it typically persists until the red blood cells reach the end of the lifespan.
-Given that red blood cells live for about 120 days, testing HbA1c provides an indication of average blood sugar levels over the past 2 to 3 months.
+Once glucose binds to hemoglobin, it usually stays attached until the red blood cells reach the end of their lifespan.
+Given that red blood cells live for about 120 days, testing HbA1c provides an indication of the average blood sugar levels over the past 2 to 3 months.

-For example, two individuals can have the same value of HbA1c but the first might have a very high variation in blood sugar levels while those of the other individual remain stable.
+However, since HbA1c reflects the average blood sugar levels over a couple of months, it cannot show the day-to-day fluctuation in blood sugar.
+Two individuals can have the same HbA1c value, but the first might have a very high variation in blood sugar levels, while those of the other individual remain stable.

 What’s the Normal Range for an HbA1c Test?